clojure-grimoire/grimoire/resources/1.4.0/clojure.java.io/make-parents/docstring.md

-Given the same arg(s) as for file, creates all parent directories ofthe file they represent.
+Given the same arg(s) as for file, creates all parent directories of the file they represent.